SEO vs Google Ads? Which is better?

 When you understand how to use SEO (Search Engine Optimization) and Google Ads together, you can make your online presence even stronger.
 Think of them like two puzzle pieces that fit perfectly together, each complementing the other to create a more complete picture of your brand’s visibility.

-Google Ads are also great for testing how people react to different words.
-For example, let’s say you’re thinking about using a new word on your website.
-You can create an ad for it and see if people click on it and then check out your site.
-If they do, that word might be a good one to focus on.
+- Google Ads are great for testing how people react to different words.
+Create an ad for a new word and see if people click on it and then check out your site.

 As the internet evolves, knowing how to use both SEO and Google Ads together becomes increasingly important.
 When you fit them together like puzzle pieces, you can boost how many people find your site, engage with it, and maybe even buy something from you.
 It’s like having a double strategy that covers all your bases and ensures that your brand stands out in the crowded online landscape.